Acting and Becoming

 Each of these people is acting a part.
 All of them imagine an ideal self which they will try to become.
 They will have varying degrees of success or failure.

 This isn't artificial – it's the way we create ourselves.
 Human personality isn't static or predetermined, thank goodness.
 It's changeable and interactive.
-We are all actors playing a series of roles.
+We're all actors playing a series of roles.

 All of them are using imagination to create reality.

 Take heart!
 If you can imagine being different, you can become someone else.
-Just like I can become a person who rarely eats sweets, you can become someone who lives with just the essentials, who has a better work/life balance, who doesn't shop for entertainment or to give himself a mood boost.
+Just like I can become a person who rarely eats sweets, you can become someone who lives with just the essentials, who has a better work/life balance, who doesn't shop for entertainment or for a mood boost.